urbanautomaton/urbanautomaton.com/content/blog/2011-12-21-enough-magic.markdown

 categories:
 ---

-If I were to describe my hair preferences, they would be "desultorily barbarous".
+If I were to describe my hair preferences, they would be "lazily barbarous".
 My brother Esau is an hairy man, and I am also an hairy man, because I can't be buggered to shave.